Press "Enter" to skip to content

 Exploring the Grand Canyon, Lake Powell, Bears Ears and more!
 (Oct 2018)

-I'd returned from The Re-Tour a mere three weeks before our departure date, but that didn't mean there were only a few short days to plan for our next epic adventure.
+1 I'd returned from The Re-Tour a mere three weeks before our departure date, but that didn't mean there were only a few short days to plan for our next epic adventure.
 In fact, quite the contrary - we'd been planning our trip south to Arizona and Utah for nearly a year - knowing that there was way more ground than we could cover in the two weeks we had allocated for the excursion.
 Our plan was simple, if long.
-Start in St. George, Utah, and work our way east - first along the North Rim of the Grand Canyon, then…
+Start in St. George, Utah, and work our way east - first along the North Rim of the Grand Canyon,…